 5. “Has the organization considered adopting a dispute response plan?”
 If the answer to this one is no, then clearly something needs to be put into place.

 The next step of course, if the decision is to go ahead with an ADR plan, is to brainstorm and list the suggested alternatives.

-Clearly a lot more for the Directors to think about, don’t you agree?
+Clearly, a lot more for the Directors to think about and agree upon, don’t you agree?